mai-elsayed23/high-res-elec-demand/script/README.md

 Namibia is used as an illustrative case study, but the script can be modified to model other countries/study regions.

 Output maps and figures from the Namibian case study can be found under the **outputs_Namibia** folder in the main directory.
-Again, a separate README file can be found inside the folder describing the format and contents of each of the files.
+Again, a separate README file can be found inside each of the sub-folders describing the format and contents of each of the files.

 ### How to run the script
 After downloading the main script and package_requirements file, the user is advised to follow these steps when running the script for the first time: